 - It’s easier to latch onto a softer breast.
 It’s much easier to get a deep mouthful if the breast is soft so breastfeed frequently to avoid engorgement.
 When your baby bobs his head and licks the nipple, he naturally makes it easier to latch on.
 If your breast is full and hard, you can use reverse pressure softening to move fluids away from the nipple area so your baby can latch on well.
 Apply gentle steady pressure with your fingertips on the areola around your nipple for about a minute.
 You can also press with the sides of your thumbs or fingers.
 Denting the breast at the edge of the areola with a finger and placing your baby’s chin in the dent may also help.
 Gently hand express a little milk too if needed.

 - Your baby needs to choose his own timing.
 Your baby will probably do best if he picks the moment to latch on.
 You can help by supporting him in a position that lets him do this when he’s ready.
 To encourage your baby to gape hold him close against you, close enough to the breast so he knows the nipple is there, but where he can’t quite reach it.
 Be prepared for your baby to lick and nuzzle for several minutes before he’s ready to open wide.

-The natural or laid-back breastfeeding positions shown in the following video can be a great help in encouraging your baby to latch on well, as well as being comfortable for you.
+The natural or laid-back breastfeeding positions shown in the following videos can be a great help in encouraging your baby to latch on well, as well as being comfortable for you.
 You can recline comfortably with your baby on top of you with his whole front against you and his body completely supported by yours.

 Best Beginnings’ video demonstrates clearly how to make sure your baby is attaching well to the breast, you can view it here.

 This video demonstrates how to enable your baby to latch deeply on to your breast so that breastfeeding is comfortable for you and means your baby get enough milk: